tayruxin/tp/docs/UserGuide.md

 5. Open up your command terminal.
 If you are unsure of how to do so, you can check out [this FAQ](#2-how-do-i-open-up-my-terminal).

-6. Navigate to the folder where you have placed the jar file by typing the `cd`, followed by the folder path.
+6. Navigate to the folder where you have placed the jar file by typing `cd`, followed by the folder path.
    - For example if you have placed the jar file in the **Documents** folder, type `cd ~/Documents` and press `Enter`.

 7. Enter the next command `java -jar LinkMeIn.jar` and press `Enter`.
 Your command terminal should look like this after Steps 6 and 7: